 Head over to Khansama Tandoori Restaurant, to dine al fresco on a balmy evening.
 Our top picks include tandoori chicken (chicken roasted with yoghurt and spices) and naan (flatbreads).
-This two-storey North Indian restaurant has an air-conditioned section, too, which offers a cooling respite from the heat and fiery curries.
+This two-storey North Indian restaurant has an air-conditioned section, too, which offers cooling respite from the heat and from your fiery curries.

 An international foodie tour

-Try the Indian-Chinese fusion cuisine at Sakunthala Food Palace, for unusual dishes you might not find anywhere else in Singapore.
+Try Indian-Chinese fusion cuisine at Sakunthala Food Palace, for unusual dishes you might not find anywhere else in Singapore.
 Our favourites include the ever-popular fish head curry, as well as unexpected finds like seafood naan (flatbread stuffed with seafood).